 Font Size

-You can change the editor font size in two ways:
+You can change the editor font size in two ways (works in both the inline editor and the pop-out):

 - Click one of the Size buttons (9, 11, 14, 18, 24) for preset sizes

-- Hold Ctrl and scroll the mouse wheel over the editor for fine-grained control (range: 6pt to 36pt)
+- Hold Ctrl and scroll the mouse wheel over the editor for fine-grained control (range: 6pt to 48pt)

 Focus Behavior